toperrrrrrrr/Fairr/README.md

-# FairShare - Android App
+# Fairr - Android App

-FairShare is a group expense management application that helps users track shared expenses and automatically calculate balances between group members.
+Fairr is a group expense management application that helps users track shared expenses and automatically calculate balances between group members.
 This Android application is built using modern Android development practices and Jetpack Compose.

 ## Features